cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 our dark-mode toggle buttons so we can see this in action.

-To attach the Stimulus controller to the `body` tag, we add the data attribute mentioned in the comment after we first generated the Stimulus controller `data-controller="dark-mode"`
+To attach the Stimulus controller to the `body` tag, we add the data attribute mentioned in the comment after we first generated the Stimulus controller.

+`data-controller="dark-mode"`